tryjumping/dose-response/design.md

 TODO
 ----
-* Bug in AI, standing next to Hunger and moving within the reach causes the monster to move, not attack
 * Implement the other monster types
 * Add the weak will mechanics
 * Add a hound/pack AI to hunger